HossamAhmedFouad/HossamAhmedFouad/README.md

 # Hi there, I'm Hossam! 👋

 Welcome to my GitHub profile!
-I'm a **Computer Science student** from Egypt with a passion for programming, AI, and problem-solving.
+I'm a **Full Stack Software Engineer** from Egypt with a passion for programming, AI, and problem-solving.
 Here's a little more about me:

 ---